techiescamp/kubernetes-learning-path/README.md

 # Real-World Kubernetes Case Studies

-If you do not have real world Kubernetes experience, it is better to read case studies of other companies using kubernetes.
+If you do not have real-world Kubernetes experience, it is better to read case studies of other companies using kubernetes.

 - [List of Kubernetes User Case Studies](https://kubernetes.io/case-studies/)<sup>Official Case Studies</sup>
 - [How OpenAI Scaled Kubernetes to 7,500 Nodes](https://openai.com/blog/scaling-kubernetes-to-7500-nodes/)<sup>Blog</sup>